jacobdbrown4/jacob_brown/_pages/log.md

   * add the rest of the SpyDrNet SHREC classes and functions to the documentation
   * figure out what else needs to be added to SpyDrNet SHREC documentation
 * **Monday**:
+  * finished adding SpyDrNet SHREC classes and functions to documentation
 * **Tuesday**:
+  * added a little more to my presentation and practiced it
+  * tried different things with SpyDrNet SHREC
 * **Wednesday**:
 * **Thursday**:
 * **Friday**: